marcojalenyu/ami-discord-bot/README.md

 ## About Ami ##

-Store patterns and track your progress with Crochy, your friendly yarn here to manage your crochet patterns!
+Store patterns and track your progress with Ami, your friendly yarn here to manage your crochet patterns!

 <img src="https://github.com/Maracoo/ami-discord-bot/blob/main/src/assets/pfp.png" width="25%">